 What Exactly Are REIT Investments?

 REIT stands for Real Estate Investment Trust.
-It refers to when a company owns, bankrolls or manages income-creating real estate.
-The rent that is generated from each property the company collects from will be distributed to the real estate shareholders as dividends.
-This works similarly to mutual funds and trades completed on the market exchanges.
+It refers to when a company owns, bankrolls, or manages income-creating real estate.
+The rent that is generated from each property the company collects from is distributed to the real estate shareholders as dividends.
+This works similarly to ETFs and mutual funds.
+REIT trades are completed on the market exchanges.
 It allows several independent investors to pool their money together in order to make investments in larger real estate opportunities they wouldn’t have been able to afford alone.

 When you purchase stock in REITs, you will own a small portion of an office or apartment building that has been bought by a large company.
 Because of the nature of investing in real estate, REITs usually perform best in low-interest rate markets.
 When in a high rate market, the ride is a bit bumpy for REIT investors.

 Qualifying For REIT